uccser/cs-unplugged/csunplugged/topics/content/en/sorting-networks/unit-plan/lessons/investigating-variations-using-the-sorting-network-junior-ct-links.md

 # Generalising and patterns

-In this lesson the comparisons we moved from comparing numbers to the idea of comparing information in general.
+In this lesson we moved from comparing numbers to the idea of comparing information in general.
 This meant we were able to compare other things like letters.

 #### What to look for